 It should be stated that the content and opinions expressed on this website are based solely on each member’s individual research, experience and opinion.
 All opinions published on this website are the individual author’s personal perspective of the issues that are facing the pain community.

 We are encouraging patients to research the issues for themselves, draw their own conclusions, and take appropriate action to make their concerns known in their communities by using the very same collaborative tools to refute policy makers who utilize collaborative tools to implement failed policy.

 Our commentary should not replace, or be represented as disseminating medical advice to anyone.
 We are not physicians.
 If you are seeking medical care or having a medical emergency, we are encouraging you to contact your healthcare provider for individualized medical care or dial 911.

 With that said, we fully recognize the options for patients in pain to gain access to adequate pain relief or access to appropriate mental health services tailored for pain patients are dwindling to few options or none.

 Our future includes looking forward to collaborating with all of you in upcoming online events.
 We hope you will explore the Call to Action page on this website for more information on how to use collaborative tools to build a solid social media foundation.
 Also, check out our #shareourpain Portfolio for some examples of how we have used e-advocacy to amplify our message.
 We hope that we have inspired our community to take e-Advocacy to the next level.

 We would love to feature your success using collaborative tools and eAdvocacy on our Testimonials page.
 Give us a “shout out” and let’s dialogue about featuring your advocacy journey!

-Thanks for following us!
-To share this content, tap the icons on the "Share Menu" below this one!
+Thx 4 following!
+To share content, tap the social media icons on the "Share Menu" found below!